Jsparrow/jsparrow.github.io/docs/maven/getting-started.md

 ## Installation
 ### Requirements
 * Maven 2.2.1 or later
-* Java 8
+* Java 8 or Java 11

-Maven projects themselves may have their Java source version set to an older version than 1.8 - this is not a problem.
+Maven projects themselves may have their Java source version set to an older version than 1.8 or 11 - this is not a problem.
 However, in this case, all rules requiring a newer source level will be ignored.

 ### Using the Jar and Pom Files
 Download the JAR file and the `pom.xml`.
 Navigate to the download location and execute this command: